ManasaMaddi05/National-Power-Outage-Duration-Predictor/README.md

 ### Research Question

-How do various environmental, infrastructural, and economic factors impact
+How do various environmental, infrastructural, and economic characteristics impact the duration of a power outage?

 ### Dataset Significance

+Power outages have wide-reaching consequences, affecting everything from public safety to economic productivity and environmental resilience.
+By analyzing historical data on major U.S. power outages, we can identify key patterns and risk factors that contribute to prolonged outages.

+Our research question is particularly relevant because:
+* Public Preparedness: Understanding the factors that cause longer outages allows for an understanding of severe outage-prone areas and for individuals to prepare earlier.
+*
+*

 ### Dataset Summary
 * Total Rows: 1,534